 Today, a consignment of 21,600 doses of COVID-19 vaccines is being delivered to Moldova from Romania to support the country's response to the pandemic.
 This delivery follows Moldova's request for vaccines through the EU Civil Protection Mechanism, to which Romania has responded rapidly with this offer.

-Relations between the European Union and Armenia are based on the EU-Armenia Comprehensive and Enhanced Partnership
+Relations between the European Union and the Republic of Armenia are based on the Comprehensive and Enhanced

-Agreement (CEPA), a modern, comprehensive and ambitious Agreement, which was signed on 24 November 2017 in the margins of the
+Partnership Agreement (CEPA), a modern, ambitious Agreement, which was signed on 24 November 2017 and entered

 into full force on 1 March 2021.
 This Agreement provides a framework for Armenia and the EU to work together to

 advance mutual interests in the areas of strengthening democracy, the rule of law and human rights, creating more